 The second year was different.
-In addition to the same scenario from previous year, we even lit some sparklers at midnight. 🙂
+In addition to the same scenario from the previous year, we even lit some sparklers at midnight. 🙂

 It is interesting to watch the flow of life and the changes it brings with it.
 Not even that long ago Christmas holiday was a space for me to relax, chill and have some fun.
 In the evening I got together with friends in some pub, we had some drinks, smoked and did not have to worry about what would happen the next day.

 When I got pregnant, at first I couldn’t even imagine my life without these “privileges”.
 At the vision of my life where everything is mostly about children, I felt shivers running down my spine.
 I couldn’t imagine what it would be like.
-(Well, of course I couldn’t.)
+(Well, of course, I couldn’t.)

-Yes, I no longer go to pubs every week, I do not smoke and after one glass of wine I have enough, but for the first time in my life I feel a genuine, deep happiness.
-Paradoxically, what I was afraid would make my life “worse” in a way, had on the contrary balanced it and gave it the right direction.
+Yes, I no longer go to pubs every week, I do not smoke and after one glass of wine I have enough, but for the first time in my life, I feel a genuine, deep happiness.
+Paradoxically, what I was afraid would make my life “worse” in a way, had, on the contrary, balanced it and gave it the right direction.
 Of course, even today I go out sometimes and from time to time I miss the old, worry-free times, but nothing will beat the feeling of love and happiness that I as a mother permanently feel in my heart.

 How is it even possible to come to such a change?

 It’s like with anything else.
 Not the change itself, it’s our fear that is our enemy.
-However, as soon as we find ourselves on the other side of the barricade, everything we had previously feared melts away as a bad dream after awakening.
+However, as soon as we find ourselves on the other side of the barricade, everything we had previously feared melts away like a bad dream after awakening.
 And suddenly we have a chance to see our previous life from a completely different perspective.

 I know that for some time I will be celebrating the New Year’s Eve with one glass of sparkling wine.
 I know that I’ll spend a lot of following Christmas days cooking and cleaning at the background of casual maternal duties.
 I know that during the Christmas holiday I won’t relax any more than on any other day.
 But I also know that I will be happy.
-Despite the children’ cry, despite tiredness, despite stress, migraines and possible mental problems, I will be truly happy.
+Despite the children’ cry, despite the tiredness, despite the stress, migraines and possibly mental problems, I will be truly happy.

 My children, my family has a credit for that.

-And I really hope that your little ones also make your life miraculous not only on Christmas, but every single day. 😉
+And I really hope that your little ones also make your life miraculous not only on Christmas but every single day. 😉